TechCrunch

-According to industry estimates, between 30 million to 35 million people in the country today have a credit card.
-Part of the reason why the vast majority of the population has not made the cut is because they don’t have a credit score — or if they do have an eligible credit score they don’t see any appeal in the paltry rewards most credit cards offer in the country.
+The credit card industry in India appears to be stuck.
+According to industry estimates, between 30 million to 35 million people in the country today have at least one credit card, with up to 58 million being in circulation.
+Compare this to almost 1 billion debit cards.

-The credit card industry in India appears to be stuck in a deadlock.
-Part of the reason why so few people in the country have a credit score is because banks and credit card companies are still relying on age-old methodologies to determine someone’s creditworthiness.

-Most banks in India are only comfortable with issuing credit cards to individuals who have a full-time employment with one of a few hundred companies listed in their spreadsheets that they last updated years ago.
+One reason the vast majority of the population has not made the cut is because they don’t have a credit score.
+And so few people have a credit score because banks and credit card companies still rely on age-old methodologies to determine someone’s creditworthiness.
+For example most banks in India are only comfortable issuing credit cards to individuals who have full-time employment with one of a few hundred companies listed in dated spreadsheets the banks maintain.

-Through his new startup called Uni, Nitin Gupta wants to address some of these issues.
+Nitin Gupta, through his new startup Uni, wants to address some of these issues.
 And he is one of the few individuals in the country who is positioned to do it.
 He co-founded PayU India, and then ran ride-hailing firm Ola’s financial services business.

 During his tenure at PayU, the startup established a dominance in the payments processing business in the country.
 And at Ola, he launched Olamoney Postpaid, a service that allows customers to pay for their rides at a later stage.
 Olamoney, which was valued at $250 million last year, is now one of the largest financial services businesses in the country.